chendaniely/2021-05-26-git_collab/README.md

 - `git clone <URL>`: downloads the repo to current directory
 - git log --graph --oneline --all: shows commit history of local and origin
 - git remote -v: shows remote addresses
+- git branch <branchName>: creates new branch
+- git branch -a : list all branches
+- git switch <branchName>: switches to branch
+  - git checkout <branchName>: kinda does the same